 Alison with patient in clinic (left) and with patient in King Edwards rec in Willesden

-Alison is an osteopath based in Kensal Green with over twenty years of clinical experience in the management of neuro-musculoskeletal conditions.
-Her approach is patient-centred and considers biomechanical and lifestyle factors in developing the most appropriate treatment strategy.
+Alison is an osteopath based in Kensal Green with over 20 years of experience managing neuro-musculoskeletal conditions.
+Her person-centred approach considers both biomechanical and lifestyle factors to develop the most appropriate treatment strategy.

 A principled approach